opennetworkinglab/ngsdn-tutorial/EXERCISE-7.md

 gateway IP address (`172.16.3.254`), but the rest of the programming fails because we have not provided a valid Trellis configuration for the switch port facing `h3` (`leaf2/3`).
-Indeed, if you look at [netcfg-sr.json] you will notice that the `"ports"` section include a config block for all `leaf1` host-facing ports, but it does NOT provide any for `leaf2`.
+Indeed, if you look at [netcfg-sr.json] you will notice that the `"ports"` section includes a config block for all `leaf1` host-facing ports, but it does NOT provide any for `leaf2`.

 As a matter of fact, if you try to start a ping from `h4` (attached to `leaf2`),